DumbDogDiner/StickyAPIOld/CONTRIBUTING.md

 ## General Guidelines

 - No pushing to master without opening a pull request (I'm looking at **YOU** Zach)
+- Javadoc your code according to google's [Javadoc guidlines](https://google.github.io/styleguide/javaguide.html#s7-javadoc) (Failure to do so will result in your PR being denied or commit being reverted)

 ## Pull Requests